Rubberazer/JETGPIO/README.md

 - PWM (hardware) control on header pins 32 & 33

 - I2C serial communication over pins: 27 (GEN1_I2C_SDA) & 28 (GEN1_I2C_SCL)  and 3 (GEN2_I2C_SDA) & 5 (GEN2_I2C_SCL)

+- SPI serial communication over pins: 19 (SPI1_MOSI), 21 (SPI1_MISO), 23 (SPI1_SCK) & 24 (SPI_CS0) and 37 (SPI2_MOSI), 22 (SPI2_MISO), 13 (SPI1_SCK) & 18 (SPI_CS0)

-- No need of previous kernel configuration
+- No need of previous kernel configuration to use the pins as inputs or outputs, the device tree needs to be
+- configured properly to be able to use the I2C & SPI ports though.
+It is recommended to use the jetson-io.py tool like so:

+    sudo /opt/nvidia/jetson-io/jetson-io.py

 <h2 align="left">INSTALLATION:</h2>